-Unlike people, who are usually awake all day, then sleep seven or eight hours at night, dogs don’t have a regular sleep regimen.
+Unlike people, who are usually awake all day, then sleep 7 or 8 hours at night, dogs don’t have a regular sleep regimen.
 They catch several short naps during the day.

 Time spent napping depends on the dog’s age and personality.
 Different breeds also seem to have different sleep requirements.
 Large breeds, such as mastiffs and Saint Bernards, generally spend a lot of time sleeping — up to 18 hours a day.

 True, dogs do sleep more than humans, but they don’t sleep as soundly as we do.
 When they sleep and how much they sleep depends on the level of activity in their lives.

 Check out this quick video of a dog “sleep talking”:

 You should be concerned if your dog’s sleeping habits suddenly change.